justynawnek/justynawnek/README.md

 ## 🌍 Beyond the Screen
 When I’m not coding or wrangling data, you might find me:
 - 🏊‍♂️ Swimming laps and working on my butterfly stroke (because data isn't the only thing I like to smooth out).
-- 🎮 Gaming—another way to strategize and solve problems, just with more explosions.
 - 📚 Diving into books on anything from data science to epic fantasy—yes, I read a lot!

 ## 📬 Let's Connect!